2022 was a wild investing year. Stocks and bonds both crashed.

-Think of it this way – most people cannot forecast their grocery list for the week, let alone make a sound financial plan some 30-years ahead.
+Think of it this way – most people cannot forecast their grocery list for the week and stick to it, let alone make a sound financial plan some 30-years ahead.

-What we’re trying write and say is planning and re-planning is work – planning is a valuable skill – and this site is here to help you undertand that, and continually get better at that to manage your cashflow along with your portfolio.
+In another way, what we’re trying write and say is planning and re-planning is real work – planning is a valuable life skill.
+That’s worth repeating on this site since with any form of planning and re-planning you’ll get better at managing your cashflow along with your portfolio.

 You might recall up until his death, Bogle was a financial industry pioneer.
 As the founder of The Vanguard Group, which specializes in low-cost index funds, he had a phenomenal impact in driving down the costs and complexities of market participation for millions of retail investors.

 In fact, many of these investing concepts were not popularized until Bogle popularized them.

 Here is some inspiration related to market history and theory, the next time you consider selling all your stocks, bonds and/or overturning your portfolio when any Mr. Market unrest hits:

 - “In the long run, investing is not about markets at all.
 Investing is about enjoying the returns earned by businesses.”
 As such, the long-term investor should be chiefly concerned being invested and earning the cashflows (i.e., dividends) and growth generated by the businesses that he or she owns.